rellermeyer/TUD-DistributedSystems/docs/report.md

 From the tests we created we initialize a couple of coordinators and participants (depending on the test case) and send a initialization message from one of the participants (the initiator) to the coordinators.
 After that the protocol starts.

-### View Changes

-In the original paper, view changes were not implemented.
-We considered implementing these, but ultimately set other priorities.

 ## Implementation Details

 These messages are signed using public key technology so that no unidentified participant can interfere.
-The view change mechanism has not been implemented.

 - not using a state machine
 - the signing is implemented using a master certificate that signs all the individual certificates (of the coordinators and participants)
 - it is currently not checked whether the message originates (with regards to the from-field) from the same actor as it is signed by (spoofing is still possible)

-Shortcomings:
+#### Shortcomings:

-- running it in a distributed fashion

-Initially it was not clear whether the initiator should send the commit request to the primary coordinator only.
+In the original paper, view changes were not implemented.
+We considered implementing these, but ultimately set other priorities.

-### Running it in a distributed fashion
+The system has also not been ran in a distributed fashion.
 The idea to get our implementation running in a distributed fashion is:

 - Manually start Akka Actors in different JVMs (could be on the same or on different PCs)
 - Get the actors to communicate with each other using Artery (serialization of messages, actor discovery)